Dick Edwards (footballer)

 Richard Thomas Edwards (20 November 1942 – 16 June 2025) was an English professional footballer who played as a central defender for numerous clubs, including Aston Villa, Mansfield Town, Torquay United, and Notts County.

+Edwards was signed as the replacement for John Sleeuwenhoek the master of the sliding tackle.He commenced at right back but later under Tommy Doherty he switched to centre-half to partner Brian Tiler.

 Edwards was also a country musician who released several singles and albums, including "Torquay United's War Cry" while a player for that club in 1972.

 Edwards died on 16 June 2025, at the age of 82.